Custom Pet Portraits in Pencil

 My photograph isn't very clear, can you work from it?

-You are welcome to email me the photo for me to have a look at it, however, please be prepared for a no, I really need to see the detail to be able to produce a good likeness.
+You are welcome to email me the photo for me to have a look at it, however, please be prepared for a no. I really need to see the detail to be able to produce a good likeness.

 Can I have a full body study drawn?

 At the moment I am only offering single head studies due to the timescales involved to complete each portrait.
+If it is a cat in a cute pose, that might work.

 Can my portrait include a background?